Shephall: Before 1946

 Before the new town of Stevenage was built, Shephall existed as a village, separated from the old town of Stevenage by three miles of fields and woodlands.
 Shephall was connected to the main road from Stevenage to Hertford by Shephall Lane, at the hamlet of Broadwater.
 Shephall has a distinct history from the rest of Stevenage.

-Sometime before the Norman conquest of England in 1066, a church was built in "Scepa-halh", probably of wood.
+Sometime before the Norman Conquest of England in 1066, a church was built in "Scepa-halh", probably of wood.
 It was built in a corner of the parish, close to the parish of Aston, possibly in a "no man's land" between manors, and people soon moved close to it.
 At this time, the entire manor of five hides, made up of arable land, meadows, woodland and pasture, was held by the Abbot of St Albans.
 After the conquest, two of the hides were obtained by the Archbishop of Canterbury.

 The Domesday Book of 1086 shows that "Escepehale" was in the Hundred of Broadwater, and it lists 11 villagers, two cottagers and one slave in 1086, though the actual population is unsure as each individual listed may have represented a household, and the entry may not include the entire population.
 The population could have been around 56 people.
 Some time after 1086, the hides owned by the Archbishop of Canterbury were re-acquired by Abbot Paul of St Albans, and the whole manor of Shephall was then owned by St Albans Abbey for 450 years.
 In this time, Shephall was brought into the Hundred of Cashio.
 Shephall was closely associated with its neighbour, Aston, which was larger and more prosperous than both Shephall and Stevenage.
 A small wooden church, St Mary's, was built in Shephall in the 12th century, and was replaced in the late 14th and early 15th centuries by one of brick and stone.
-The church was confirmed to the monestery of St Alban by Pope Honorius III in 1218, and a vicarage was ordained and endowed.
+The church was confirmed to the monastery of St Alban by Pope Honorius III in 1218, and a vicarage was ordained and endowed.

-Following the dissolution of the Monasteries, specifically that of St Albans Abbey in 1539, the manor of Shephall was granted to George Nodes in 1542 by King Henry VIII, together with a pension of five shillings.
+Following the Dissolution of the Monasteries, specifically that of St Albans Abbey in 1539, the manor of Shephall was granted to George Nodes in 1542 by King Henry VIII, together with a pension of five shillings.
 Nodes was a Serjeant at Arms and Serjeant of the Buckhounds to the King (and later to Edward VI, Mary I, and Elizabeth I), and was already farming the manor.
 The manor passed through the Nodes family, and eventually, George Nodes' great-great-nephew, Charles Nodes, became Lord of the Manor in 1634.
 In 1664, another George Nodes also inherited the manors of Holwell and Langford.
 The Nodes family lived in the original, small manor house known as Shephalbury Manor.
 The house had twelve rooms and domestic offices.